*

 © Digitalsport UK

 The Dunbar Ladies Golf Club was instituted in the Mason's Hall in 1894.
 Originally the ladies competitions were played over 12 holes, using the first six and last six of the 18 hole course.
-The original clubhouse was the cottage now known as Beachcote and the existing clubhouse was constructed in 1900 with oil lighting.

 Prior to the formation, ladies had for many years played golf over the East Links.
 In 1871, there was an article in the local newspaper from a bachelor offering himself as a prize for the winner of the Ladies Competition ' provided she be young and pretty.'